sdiehl/wiwinwlh/tutorial.md

 "foo" ++ "bar"
 ```

-In Haskell normal evaluation only occurs at the outer constructor of case-statements
+In Haskell, normal evaluation only occurs at the outer constructor of
-in Core.
-If we pattern match on a list we don't implicitly force all values in
+case-statements in Core.
+If we pattern match on a list, we don’t implicitly
-the list.
-An element in a data structure is only evaluated up to the most outer
+force all values in the list.
+An element in a data structure is only evaluated
-constructor.
-For example, to evaluate the length of a list we need only
+up to the outermost constructor.
+For example, to evaluate the length of a list
-scrutinize the outer Cons constructors without regard for their inner values.
+we need only scrutinize the outer Cons constructors without regard for their
+inner values:

 ```haskell
 λ: length [undefined, 1]